tobiasqueck/ui5con2022/README.md

 </mvc:View>
 ```

 * of course, you could also do this without building blocks but since we have a well annotated OData service here, we can make use of the building block to do less coding even in a freestyle app.
-In this case, adding the FilterBar building blockgit to the view is all we needed to add agency and travel status as filters in the filter bar because these two fields are specified in the annotations of the entity.
+In this case, adding the `FilterBar` building blockgit to the view is all we needed to add agency and travel status as filters in the filter bar because these two fields are specified in the annotations of the entity.

 ## 4.Add Chart
-* show the FPM explorer again and select Chart - FilterBar and explain that while I can copy&paste the snippet again, this time it requires specific annotations that a little more complicated and don't exist in my app yet
+* to add a chart, we could use the FPM explorer again, however, for the `FilteBar` we just needed to copy the snippet for the building blocks, for the chart, we would also need to add chart specific annotations
-* since I have no idea how to use it, I use guided development
+* as alternative, we are using the guided development extensions of the SAP Fiori tools to "guide" us through the "development" of a chart and its annotions
     * open GD on the side
     * select project
     * scroll to custom page